 When admission information is received through our website, we consider this to be notification only.
 First-day approval is granted to hospitals with a DRG contract.
 When we receive notification of an admission to a hospital with a DRG contract, our case manager reviews the admission for appropriateness.
 If the case manager cannot make a determination based on the admitting diagnosis, the case manager requests an initial review to determine whether the admission is medically necessary.
 The hospital is required to provide admission notification.

 We may request a DRG hospital to send the inpatient medical record before claim payment so we may validate the submitted codes.
 After review of all available medical information, the claim is paid based on substantiated codes following review of the medical record.
 See the Claims Recovery, Appeals, Disputes and Grievances section of this supplement for Appeal Rights.

-Hospital records may be requested to validate ICD-10-CM or its successor codes and/or revenue codes billed by participating facilities for inpatient hospital claims.
-If the billed ICD-10-CM codes (or successor codes) or revenue codes are not substantiated, the claim is paid only with the validated codes.
+We may request hospital records to validate ICD-10-CM (or its successor codes) and/or revenue codes billed by participating facilities for inpatient hospital claims.
+If the billed ICD-10-CM codes (or successor codes) or revenue codes are not substantiated, we only pay the claim with the validated codes.

 A disposition determination is a technical term describing a process of care determination that results in payment as agreed at specific contracted rates.
 It helps eliminate certain areas of contention among participating parties and allows processing of claims.
 Specific instances where a disposition determination may apply: